 A crowd gathered for the news

 The young man in the center of a crowd in Richard Caton Woodville’s War News From Mexico (1848) holds open a newspaper with his elbows up, but the paper is low enough that we can see the astonished look on his face.
-Judging from the ebullient posturing of the figures surrounding the young man, the news is good.
+Judging from the ebullient posturing of the figures surrounding the young man, they see the news as good.

 And the news itself?
 As the title indicates, this is a dispatch from the front of the Mexican-American War.
 United States troops entered Mexico City in 1848, bringing to an end a war that had begun in 1846 over a territorial dispute involving Texas.
 In the resulting Treaty of Guadalupe Hidalgo, Mexico ceded half its territory to the United States, effectively concluding the U.S. program of westward expansion.

 To convey the characteristics of a Western outpost, the men gathered in the painting are shown standing on the porch of a building typical of the kind erected in the American frontier during the rush for territories in the early decades of the nineteenth century.
 In fact, the building serves multiple functions: it is both an “American Hotel” and post office, as indicated on the signs.
 While the building emulates in wood the style of stone classical structures found in Philadelphia or New York City, the artist has taken great care with the details to remind the viewer this is on the frontier: the wood is worn, and underneath the “post office” sign is tacked a recruitment notice asking for “Volunteers for Mexico!”